MachineLemonade/docs/docs/setting-up-airflow-emails.md

 ---
-title: "Sending emails through Airflow"
+title: "Setting up Airflow Email Alerts"
-description: "How to set up an Sendgrid to send Airflow emails"
+description: "How to set up Sendgrid to send Airflow email alerts"
 date: 2019-01-14T00:00:00.000Z
 slug: "setting-up-airflow-emails"
-menu: ["root"]
-position: [3]
 ---

 Airflow emails are a useful way to get notified of DAG retries, failures, and anything else you want to custom set through the [email util](https://github.com/apache/airflow/blob/master/airflow/utils/email.py).
 By default, Astronomer does not bundle in a SMTP service to send emails through Airflow but there are a number of easy (and free) options to include your own account.